Cinerar/youtubeuploader/README.md

 Scripted uploads to youtube.

-- upload video files from local disk or from the web.
+- upload video files from local disk or from the web
-- ratelimit upload bandwidth
+- rate-limit upload bandwidth
+- resume uploads that fail due to power or network failures

 ## Download